-You will also be required to provide a medical certificate if you are absent due to illness or caring responsibilities for more than two days.
+You will also be required to provide a medical certificate if you are absent due to illness or caring responsibilities for more than two consecutive days or before and after a public holiday.

-You must include any personal or carer's leave taken when you submit your CONNX timesheet.
+You must include any personal or carer's leave taken when you submit your CONNX timecard.